janaSunrise/Hashnode-blogs/ckn2m1v8405cmefs18szi3ush.md

 ![Screenshot from 2021-04-04 12-51-59.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1617520963092/mcVPYPzw1.png)

-It even outperformed all other frameworks by 4 or 5 times :D
+It even outperformed all other frameworks by 4 or 5 times!
 Isn't it crazy?
-Yeah, that's the the outer thing, wait for to explore more :)

-## Async and speed
+## Async API and speed

 Fastify has better grasp over async, allowing multiprocessing instead of threading, and running it in coroutines to speed things in the background.

 Here's a Tip: Use async more, The reasons to do so:

+Stick to using the Async API more.
+Here's why:
-- Speed
+- Speed gains
-- Multiple processing at once
-- Coroutines
+- Enabling to run other tasks when current one is pending.
-- The code is less and easier!
+- The code is less and easy.

 ```js
 const fastify = require('fastify')({